Budget-Friendly Arts & Culture Things to Do

 At the Maryland Institute College of Art, 11 campus galleries host more than 80 exhibitions a year, ranging from museum-quality curated exhibits to those conceived and executed by students.

 No list of the arts in Maryland would be complete without mention of Artscape, the nation’s largest free, outdoor arts festival.
-Held each July, the three-day, family-friendly event is a sensory explosion of visual and performing arts, concerts and children's entertainment, plus food and craft vendors.
+The three-day, family-friendly event is a sensory explosion of visual and performing arts, concerts and children's entertainment, plus food and craft vendors.
 Prince Georges County’s Art on the Trails offers a more subtle arts experience.
 Walk through area parks and see how local artists have repurposed materials they found on nature trails to create sculptures, totem poles and other fixtures.

 Uniquely Maryland Museums